United Center: Late 2000s club additions and 300 level renovation

+In 2005, a new Jumbotron was installed, which featured larger video screens, the removal of the Chicago Stadium-like boards, and additional smaller screens above the four main screens.
 In 2008, the United Center saw the debut of the Harris Club, private premium seating area that filled space previous occupied by several club-level suites.
 The Harris Club was an open lounge premium seating area with a capacity of 236 ticketholders fitted with amenities such including a Wii, a pool table, three bars, a buffet, and multiple televisions.
 Another change was the addition of two bars on the 300 level with open views to the arena bowl.

 In time for the 2009–10 season of its sports tenants, the United Center's 300 level saw its concourse renovated with the addition of 144 flat screen televisions, new food and beverage stations above select seating sections and two new bars that open up to panoramic views of the arena.
 During the 2010 off-season, two additional bars with panoramic views of the arena were added along with the other two that had been added the previous year.
 Another notable addition were illuminated signs on each side of the arena's 300 level seating bowl reading "Welcome to the Madhouse".
 The United Center also renovated several of its club-level suites into 32 "theater boxes", which were opera-style boxes seating four-people seating areas with access to an upscale restaurant-style lounge area shared with the other theater boxes.
 The theater boxes were built on the opposite end of the seating bowl as the Harris Club.